 Alternative Family Living offers accommodations that are as unique as the individuals we support

-Sometimes individuals living with an intellectual and/or developmental disability (IDD) are ready to move out of the family home or may be seeking independence, but need supervised companionship to ensure their safety and well-being.
-Easterseals UCP’s Alternative Family Living program carefully screens, trains and recruits caregivers willing to welcome individuals living with IDD into their home.
+Sometimes individuals with an intellectual and/or developmental disability (IDD) are ready to move out of the family home or may be seeking independence, but need supervised companionship to ensure their safety and well-being.
+Easterseals UCP’s Alternative Family Living program carefully screens, trains and recruits caregivers willing to welcome individuals with IDD into their home.

 Individuals in our Alternative Family Living (AFL) homes have their own identities, life goals and varied levels of needed support.
 Supported by Easterseals UCP, individuals also work on their daily and independent living skills while being integrated into the household and the community.
 Depending on the person, they might attend a day program or receive other services in addition to the assistance provided by AFL hosts.